Inflammatory Breast Disease

 Complications

-Around 2% of patients with cysts have carcinoma at presentation, although most of these are incidental findings not related to the cyst itself.
+Around 2% patients with cysts have carcinoma at presentation, although most of these are incidental findings not related to the cyst itself.
 Patients with cysts also have a 2-3 times greater risk of developing breast cancer in the future.

 Some women may develop fibroadenosis (fibrocystic change) caused by multiple small cysts and fibrotic areas.
 Although benign, it is often associated with tenderness and asymmetry, hence this fibrosis can often mask malignancy.